Why a dress code is more than just fashion advice

 There are more dress codes than most people realize.
 Here are the five you’ll encounter most often at business events in the Netherlands:

 Smart casual.
-The most commonly used—and most misunderstood—dress code.
+The most common—and most misunderstood—dress code.
 More polished than casual, less formal than business attire.
 Think chinos paired with a smart sweater or blazer, or a dress or smart skirt.
 No athletic wear, but a suit isn’t required either.
 Use specific examples in your communication; “smart casual” on its own is too vague.

 The dress code you choose for your event says something about you as an organization.
-Whether you realize it or not—it’s always true.
+Whether you realize it or not, it’s always true.

 Tip: Ask yourself how you want guests to talk about the event the next day.
 That feeling starts with the dress code.